superstruct-tech/superstruct.tech/public/blog/estimates/index.md

 ---

 Want more?
 Check out [The Superstruct Manifesto: A Survival Guide for Founders Who Depend on Devs to Get Things Done](https://book.superstruct.tech).

+Also check out <a href="https://upfollow.app" target="_blank">Upfollow</a> as a companion tool to this chapter.
+Easily get calendar reminders to check in with devs at the 50%, 75%,and 90% progress marks.
+Use these check-ins to prevent rabbit holes and get updated estimates.